 Please use this article only as a reference, not as a legal guideline.
 Therefore, sugee.jp will take no responsibility or liability, so far as legally possible, for any consequences of your actions.
-This article was written on 22 June 2020.
+This article was written by Kyoko, a SUGEE writer, on 22 June 2020.

 就労ビザを持つ外国人が副業アルバイトをすることは可能？(2020) Retrieved 8 November 2020 from https://willof-factory.co.jp/articles/gijinnkoku/detail122/

 就労ビザを持つ外国人は「副業」できる？ケース別に徹底解説(2020) Retrieved 8 November 2020 fromhttps://shirofune.jellyfish-g.co.jp/others/fukugyo?amp=1